madmonkeyaudio-js/Go_Nuts/README.md

 <h2>
             Welcome to Go-Nuts!
             <p>
               To play, press the start button.
-Each player will have one minute to collect as many nuts as possible.
+Each player will have twenty seconds to collect as many nuts as possible.
             </p>
             <p>